 Apple fast charge protocol

-However, since 18W charger (A1695), Apple chargers use universal USB PD charging protocol and can charge 3d party devices as well as Apple devices can be charged from 3d party USB PD chargers.
+However, since the 18W charger (A1695), Apple chargers use the universal USB PD charging protocol and can charge third-party devices as well as Apple devices, and can be charged from third-party USB PD chargers.

-Apple does not produce specialised PD chargers designed only for smartphones or only for laptops; any charger compatible with the PD protocol can charge any Apple device.
+Apple does not produce specialized PD chargers designed only for smartphones or only for laptops; any charger compatible with the PD protocol can charge any Apple device.

 A detailed list of Apple devices (smartphones, tablets, laptops) with supported voltages and power ratings via the PD protocol can be found on the USB PD protocol page.